Fridays in May will take place in person each May Friday from May 2nd, 2025 to May 30th 2025.

 - Locate themselves in ancestral connection

-- Brainstorm common points of struggle and points of connection between queer librarians and archivists
+- Brainstorm common points of struggle and points of connection between queer librarians, archivists, and information professionals

 - Identify their personal mission in library engagement and practice